 At Roah Consulting, which is celebrating its 10th anniversary in 2019, we help our clients identify the achievements that should be emphasized in their essays, resumes and interviews.
 That is why we have our clients fill out evaluation and information forms from the outset.

 Far more than simply editing your grammar, we help make your essays come alive, enabling you to stand out as a candidate.
-After all, the top schools receive hundreds, and in some cases thousands, of applications per year.
+After all, the top schools receive thousands, of applications per year.
 While GPAs and GMAT scores are important, it is with the essay that you can show the schools your creativity, initiative, ambition, potential, and all of the other characteristics that make great candidates.
-With our support, your essays will help you to describe your accomplishments and express your goals in ways that schools find appealing.
+With our support, your essays will help you describe your accomplishments and express your goals in ways that schools find appealing.

 We also make sure that there is a balance and consistency for each school’s series of essay questions and that you avoid being repetitive but also make sure that key points do not get left unsaid.

 This is a crucial part of the MBA application process: it is often the first document admissions personnel read, and frequently the only document interviewers see.
-We make sure that my clients resumes are detailed yet concise, providing career, academic and extracurricular highlights in a single page.
+We make sure that our clients’ resumes are detailed yet concise, providing career, academic and extracurricular highlights in a single page.

 Recommendation letters must be approached with caution.
 Whether they are too negative or overly flattering, they can hurt your chances of success.
 Balance is required.
 After helping you to identify the best recommenders, we help you and your recommender create recommendation letters that strengthen your candidacy with complimentary yet realistic appraisals.